mattjh1/mattjh-blog/content/post/kcna-part2.md

 As the landscape of cloud-native technologies continues to evolve, practices like **continuous integration**, **continuous delivery**, and **predictive autoscaling** will only become more advanced.
 With the **CNCF** and its rich ecosystem driving forward the cloud-native movement, businesses can seize new opportunities for automation, scalability, and innovation.
 The cloud-native journey promises higher efficiency and resilience, helping organizations deliver modern, secure applications that meet today’s business and user demands.

 This post is part two this **KCNA preparation series**.
-Stay tuned for the next installment, where we’ll dive deep into **Kubernetes fundamentals**!
+Stay tuned for the next installment, where we’ll dive deep into **Container fundamentals**!